 James J. Adams, director, is President of Adams Data Management, Georgia’s largest independent off-site records management company.
 He also manages numerous real estate holding companies and serves as Vice President of Adams Transfer & Storage Co., Inc., with locations in Gainesville, Georgia, and Atlanta, Georgia.
 Mr. Adams has worked in the family-owned business for 24 years, where he manages the office and household goods relocation company.
 Mr. Adams earned his B.B.A. from the University of Georgia.
 Mr. Adams is a member of the First Baptist Church of Gainesville and is active with several community and business organizations.
 He is the past Chairman of the Greater Hall Chamber of Commerce, past Chairman of the National Records Centers, Inc., a member of the Professional Records Information Service Management International Board, member of the Northeast Georgia Medical Center Advisory Board, member of the Hall County Development Authority, former Chairman of the Gainesville-Hall County Economic Development Council, former member of the Regions Bank of Gainesville Advisory Board, member of the Gainesville Rotary Club, a former member of the Gainesville Jaycees and a past participant in Leadership Georgia, and Leadership Hall County, as well as a recent graduate of the Atlanta Regional Commission’s Leadership Institute.

-Gregory D. Barrett, director, is our Senior Vice President and Chief Administrative Officer.
+Gregory D. Barrett, director, is our Executive Vice President and Chief Administrative Officer.

 C. Brian Daniel, director, is President of Carroll Daniel Construction Company, a general contracting and construction management firm located in Gainesville.
 Mr. Daniel earned his B.S. in Management from Auburn University and his M.S. in Building Construction from Southern Polytechnic State University.
 He is a member of First Baptist Church of Gainesville and is affiliated with a number of community and business organizations.
 Mr. Daniel serves as a Board Member of the Greater Hall Chamber of Commerce, past Chairman and current Board Member of Challenged Child and Friends and a Board Member of the Georgia Branch of the Associated General Contractors.
 Mr. Daniel is a graduate of Leadership Hall County, and is active in the United Way of Hall County, Young Presidents Organization, and the Gainesville Kiwanis Club.